 The home is listed in the National Register of Historic Places

-Jay and Alice Pickands purchased the property on May 5, 1906, after the Benedict cottage burned to the ground and commissioned J. Milton Dyer to design a home.
+Jay and Alice Pickands purchased the property on May 5, 1906, after the Benedict cottage burned to the ground and commissioned J. Milton Dyer to design their home.

-Dyer was born on April 22, 1870, in Middletown, Pennsylvania, to Cyrus and Eliza Dyer.
+Dyer was born on April 22, 1870, in Middletown, Pennsylvania.
 His family moved to Cleveland in 1881.
 He graduated from Central High School, attended a local training school for machinists, and studied at the Cleveland Institute of Technology and L'ecole des Beaux-Arts in Paris in 1900.

 Dyer had an active practice in the first two decades of the 1900s.
 He became particularly skilled in the design of public and commercial buildings.
 Some of his major commissions were the Brooklyn Savings & Loan Association on West 25th Street in 1904; the Tavern Club on Prospect Avenue in 1905; the First Methodist Church on Euclid Avenue in 1905; the Peerless Motor Car Company on East 93rd Street in 1906; the Cleveland Athletic Club on Euclid Avenue in 1911; and the Cleveland City Hall in 1916.
 After a period of inactivity, Dyer designed the U.S. Coast on Guard Station on Whiskey Island in 1940.

-Dyer designed only a few private residences.
-He designed a 15,000 square-foot Renaissance Revival-style home.
-Breezy Bluff was loosely based on sixteenth-century Palladian Villas, this highly formal symmetrical design boasted smooth-cut exterior walls, quoins, triangular door, and window pediments, and projecting roof cornices crowned by enlarged balustrades.
+Dyer designed only a few private residences, one being Breezy Bluff, a 15,000 square-foot Renaissance Revival-style home.
+Loosely based on sixteenth-century Palladian Villas, this highly formal symmetrical design boasted smooth-cut exterior walls, quoins, triangular door, and window pediments, and projecting roof cornices crowned by enlarged balustrades.

 The home was constructed using commercial building methods, including using 24-inch steel beams in the roof.
 The house was of stucco masonry with tall, hipped roofs, four high chimneys, and twelve gables.
 The loggia and balustrade terrace overlooking the lake had one of the most spectacular views in Bratenahl.